-The weak notion of reduction (WR), obtains when all the successful results of the older and/or less-fundamental theory, O, could be reproduced (i.e., obtained from the theory via methods such as computation, derivation, etc.), in principle, by its more-fundamental/successor theory, N (to within some acceptable degree of error, under appropriate conditions, and within the relevant domain).2 This notion of reduction is weak because it leaves open the means by which we have been convinced that the new theory is capable in principle of yielding the relevant results-in particular, we do not need to believe that the (relevant parts of) the older theory are deducible (or derivable) from the new one, for example.
-In other words, WR is neutral in regards to any beliefs we may have about the relationship between the two theories, other than their approximate shared results in the relevant domain.
+The weak notion of reduction (WR), obtains when all the successful results of the older and/or less-fundamental theory, O, could be reproduced (i.e., obtained from the theory via methods such as computation, derivation, etc.), in principle, by its more-fundamental/successor theory, N (to within some acceptable degree of error, under appropriate conditions, and within the relevant domain).2 This notion of reduction is weak because it leaves open the means by which the new theory is thought capable in principle of yielding the relevant results-in particular, we do not need to believe that the (relevant parts of) the older theory are deducible (or derivable) from the new one, for example.
+In other words, WR is neutral in regards to the relationship between the two theories, other than their approximate shared results in the relevant domain.